-- Get up to speed in just 4 hours — this Certificate is valid for 2 years!
+- Get up to speed in just four (4) hours, and earn a designation that is valid for two (2) years

 - Increase credibility with clients and tap into new employment opportunities